lorossi/useless-clocks/README.md

 As soon as I woke up, I completely forgot about it and went on with my day to day life.

 A few weeks pass by, and in a moment of pure and complete procrastination, I decided to start this project.
-Some designs *(such as the ones including sine waves)* have been inspired by an exhibition from about 15 years ago at Hangar Bicocca in Milan, Italy.
+Some designs *(such as the ones including sine waves and the triangles one)* have been inspired by an exhibition from about 15 years ago at Hangar Bicocca in Milan, Italy.
+Sadly, I cannot for the life of me remember the name of the artist or the exhibition, but I clearly remember going there multiple times just to have a look at projection on a big screen of a series of time-telling animations.
+In my *"early programmer days"*, I recall trying to replicate the sine wave clock in AutoIt *(a quite terrible language that somehow supported openGL or something like that)* without being ever able to make it work.

+After a few more months, I finally wrapped this project up and managed to publish it.
+I hope you enjoy it as much as I did while coding it.

 ## What's inside?

 This project contains multiple useless clocks, each one representing the current time in a different, and completely unreadable, way.
-You can navigate the different clocks either clicking (or tapping) to the left and right of the screen, or using `q` and `e` keys.
+You can navigate the different clocks either clicking *(or tapping)* to the left and right of the screen, or using `q` and `e` keys.

-To see a description of each clock (reported here as well), click (or tap) the button below the clock itself or keep scrolling.
+To see a description of each clock *(reported here as well)*, click *(or tap)* the button below the clock itself or keep scrolling.

-### Descriptions
+### Descriptions (in alphabetical order)

 #### Angle Clock